ArneBachmann/sos/README.md

 ## Tipps ##
 - It may be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames
 - Switching inside a branch never modifies the tracking patterns, as they are not linked to any specific revision

+## Release management ##
+- Run `python3 setup.py build` to test the code and increment the version number
+- Run `git add`, `git commit` and `git push` and let Travis CI run the tests for different target platforms.
+If there were no problems, continue:
+- Run `python3 setup.py sdist` to package the module with previously generated version info
+- Run `twine upload dist/*.tar.gz` to upload the module to PyPI.

 ## Todos ##